particle-iot/spark-setup-android/README.md

 You can also [download the Library as a zip](https://github.com/spark/spark-setup-android/archive/master.zip).

-You can find the open-source Github repository for the Android Device Setup library [right here](https://github.com/spark/spark-setup-android).

 For a basic usage example the `example_app` module included in the Android Studio project of the library.

 ## Usage